TheApplePieGod/BigMoBot/README.md

 ![Logo](logo_small.png)

 # Big Mo
-A discord bot designed to provide activitiy tracking, lightweight server management features, and other various fun features.
+A discord bot designed to provide activity tracking, lightweight server management features, and other various fun features.
 Started as a fun project for my discord server and evolved to be something more generalized.

 ## Why Mo?
 Mo integrates with the fast and powerful SqlServer database platform and has seamless support for multiple discord servers.